Trade directory · Charleston metro · South Carolina

 Permit Requirements

-City of Charleston requires HVAC permits for new installations, replacements, and major repairs.
-Permit fees range $50-200 based on system size.
-Electrical permits separate if electrical work required.
+City of Charleston requires mechanical permits for all HVAC installations, replacements, and major repairs.
+Permit fees range $50-$200 based on system size.
+Submit plans for commercial work over $10,000.

 §3